 Get to know your area: Cairncross House, Kelvinhaugh Gate, Kelvinhaugh Street, Kelvin Court and Maclay Residences

-Cairncross House, Kelvinhaugh Gate, Kelvinhaugh Street, Kelvin Court and Maclay Residence are all located in the trendy Kelvinhaugh area and wherever you go, you’re in for a fun community feel!
+Cairncross House, Kelvinhaugh Gate, Kelvinhaugh Street, Bridge House, Kelvin Court and Maclay Residence are all located in the trendy Kelvinhaugh area and wherever you go, you’re in for a fun community feel!

 The residences are located between the cultural quarter of Kelvingrove and the ever cooler and hipper Finnieston district; aka ‘The New West End’, ‘The New Byres Road’ or the even more ostentatious ‘Glasgow’s answer to Brooklyn’.
 What’s given the district this trendy reputation?